School-Based Specialist Programs

 Intensive Learning Program

 The Intensive Learning Team aims to explicitly teach and accelerate the learning of students at educational risk.
-The team of two teachers and an education assistant run an intensive, highly structured, evidence-based literacy and numeracy intervention program to target the points of educational need for each student.
+The team of two teachers and education assistants, run an intensive, highly structured, evidence-based literacy and numeracy intervention program to target the points of educational need for each student.

 Approximately 50 students participate in the ILT classes every year.
 Progress is carefully monitored to ensure an average of 2 years growth in 1 year of intervention.
 Many students demonstrate 3 to 5 years progress in the same amount of time.
 Students graduate from the ILT better able to cope with the literacy and numeracy demands of mainstream classes.